 Day 04: - Flight from KTM to Lukla and trekking to Phakding (2652m):4hr

-Early morning we flight from Kathmandu to Lukla via mountain flight of about 40 minutes scenic flight.
-With clear weather we get fantastic views of the mountains, including Everest as we enter deep gorge of the Dudh Kosi valley.
+Early morning we fly from Kathmandu to Lukla via mountain flight of about 40 minutes scenic flight.
+With clear weather, we get fantastic views of the mountains, including Everest, as we enter deep gorge of the Dudh Kosi valley.
 You begin your trek from Lukla following a gentle climb up the mountainside on the left bank of the Dudh Koshi River.
-Along the way you will have a view of Mt Nupla (5885m) Kusum Kangaru (6367m) and Mount Kwongde Range.
-We then take an easy walk for about two hours to Phakding village.
+Along the way, you will have a view of Mt Nupla (5885m) Kusum Kangaru (6367m) and Mount Kwongde Range.
+We then take a leisurely walk for about two hours to Phakding village.

 Day 05: - Phakding trekking to Namche Bazzar (3440m):5-6hr

 From Phakding the trail follows the Dudh Koshi valley north, meandering through the pines, crossing it twice by small suspension bridges before reaching the village of Monjo, the entrance gate of the Sagarmatha National Park.
-Along the way to you will be rewarded with your first glimpse of Kusum Kangru (6369m) Thamserku (6608m), Everest (8848m) and Nuptse (7879 m).
-After a final steep ascent of about two hours we get first sight fist of at Mt.
+Along the way to you will be rewarded with your first glimpse of Kusum Kanguru (6369m) Thamserku (6608m), Everest (8848m), and Nuptse (7879 m).
+After a final steep ascent of about two hours, we get first sight fist of at Mt.
 Everest, peering over the Lhotse-Nuptse ridge.
-A steep climb up to the beautiful village of Namche bazaar (3440m) will afford you further spectacular views and a comfortable place to spend the second night of the trek.
+A steep climb up to the beautiful village of Namche Bazaar (3440m) will afford you further spectacular views and a comfortable place to spend the second night of the trek.

 Day 06: - Acclimatization day in Namche